 9.)
 Kensington Palace

-Today, it’s been the official homes to the Duke and Duchess of Cambridge (Wills & Kate), the Duke and Duchess of Sussex (Harry & Meghan), amongst a few others.
+Today, it’s been the official home to the Duke and Duchess of Cambridge (Wills & Kate), and the Duke and Duchess of Sussex (Harry & Meghan), among a few others.

 This was also the palace where Queen Victoria grew up before moving to Buckingham Palace.

 Nowadays, you can visit Kensington Palace on most days by buying your tickets online.

 10.)
 The Palace of Westminster

 The Palace of Westminister isn’t always thought of as one of the best palaces in London, but it is actually a palace!